ezesil/Hubcon/README.md

 Hubcon is designed for high-performance scenarios:

-- HTTP round-trip: Up to 66k RPS.
+- HTTP round-trip: Up to ~66k RPS.
-- HTTP one-way call: Up to 70k RPS.
+- HTTP one-way call: Up to ~90k RPS.
-- Websocket Round-Trip: Up to 80k RPS.
+- Websocket Round-Trip: Up to ~80k RPS.
-- Websocket One-Way Call: Up to 140k RPS.
+- Websocket One-Way Call: Up to ~140k RPS.
-- Websocket Ingest: 140k event/s.
+- Websocket Ingest: ~140k event/s.
-- Event Streaming and Subscriptions: Up to 450k events/s per receiver on client (scalable).
+- Event Streaming and Subscriptions: Up to ~450k events/s per receiver on client (scalable).

 Some notes:
 - Tested on a Ryzen 5 5600X CPU.
 - Single-threaded client (max 10% CPU).
 - 12 threads assigned to server.
 - 256 concurrent requests (TPL library).
+Keeps working even with 65k parallelism level at the cost of latency over websockets.
 - HTTP consumes around 50% of the CPU, while WebSockets consume around 33% of the CPU.
-- Observed stable ~45mb of RAM in all cases, both on client and server.
+- Observed stable ~45mb of RAM in all cases under testing load, both on client and server.

 The tests include hooks, remote cancellation coordination, validation hooks, and all features configured in the `ClassicExample` project.

 Note that `the underlying transport format is JSON`.
 This is **not ideal** for binary data as the payload is 33% bigger by design, but it is more than enough for most use cases.
 Binary transport is planned for the future, but not yet implemented.

+Allocations are kept to a minimum, with most operations being zero-allocation, and the rest being very low allocation.
+They will be further optimized to reduce GC pressure and improve performance.

 ## Self preservation architecture
 Hubcon is designed with self-preservation in mind, meaning that it will not allow itself to be overloaded or